RocksonZeta/resource-bundle/README.md

 - `baseName` - the baseName of the resource.

 Resource name should to be `baseName_en_US.js` or `baseName_en_US.json` or `baseName_en.js` or `baseName_en.json` or baseName.js or baseName.json format.
-if no locale match the resource ,it will use baseName.js or baseName.json by default.
+if no locale resource matched,it will use baseName.js or baseName.json by default.

 ### Methods